nushell/nushell.github.io/commands/docs/str_length.md

 title: str length
 categories: |
   strings
-version: 0.76.0
+version: 0.77.0
 strings: |
-  Output the length of any strings in the pipeline
+  Output the length of any strings in the pipeline.
 usage: |
-  Output the length of any strings in the pipeline
+  Output the length of any strings in the pipeline.
 ---

 # <code>{{ $frontmatter.title }}</code> for strings